mikhageorge/mikhail-projects/README.md

 instructions.
 The code implements the RISC pipeline logic through five stages: Fetch, Decode, Execute, Memory Access, and Write-back, with stage logic varying based on the instruction type.
 • The project was implemented using C

+Labs scheduling system :
+• A system was developed to allocate weekly lab sessions of a course to available TAs.
+Each lab was assigned precisely one TA, and each TA had a specified teaching load, representing the number of labs they needed to teach per week.
+The system ensured that no TA was assigned more labs than their teaching load, though they could be assigned fewer.
+Additionally, the system restricted the number of slots assigned to each TA per day to a specified limit.
+• The project was implemented using Prolog